This post covers several topics

 1923 Sanborn Fire Insurance map

-zoomed view of both garages
+zoomed view of both garagesconverted garages as of 1960'sexisting parking garage existing garage and

 converted garage (front demo'ed) into Treasue Island

-the new look from Hawthorne Place
+the new look from Cornelia Avenuethe new look from Hawthorne Place

-know called 'Best Western Plus Hawthorne Terrace Hotel'Gerber Collision & Glass on Halsted
+the existing garage has been replaced by hotel annex know called 'Best Western Plus Hawthorne Terrace Hotel'Gerber Collision & Glass on Halsted The below 1894 Sanborn Fire Insurance Map

 shows a sizable Livery Service